everythingpython/everythingpython/README.md

 ### Hi there 👋

-💬 This repository houses all the code for https://everythingpython.substack.com/, a newsletter that aims to talk about all things Python.
+💬 This repository houses all the code for https://everythingpython.substack.com/, a (aspirationally weekly) newsletter that aims to talk about all things Python.

 🌱 Maintained by https://abhiramr.com